mongodb/docs/source/includes/api/automation-configuration/sharding.rst

      - array of objects
      - Optional
-     - Objects that define the configuration of each :term:`sharded cluster`.
+     - Objects that define the configuration of each :manual:`sharded cluster </reference/glossary/#std-term-sharded-cluster>`.
 Each object in the array contains the specifications for one cluster.
 The {+mdbagent+} regularly checks each cluster's state against the specifications.
 If the specification and cluster don't match, the agent will change the